buiduccuong30051989/frontend-standard/README.md

 			property:;
 		}
 	}

+This is fine:

+    ul {
+        li {
+            property:;
+        }
+    }

 ### Media Queries

 Declare media queries as mixins in mixins.scss.
 Go mobile first. (for example: base styles, 400up, 600up, 1000up...)

 Media queries should be nested and organized with the elements they are affecting.
-See here for details: http://css-tricks.com/conditional-media-query-mixins/
+Read [Chris Coiyer's article](http://css-tricks.com/conditional-media-query-mixins/) for details.

 ### Sizing Units